Jukiyoomi/shifumi/README.md

 8. [x] Implement score update
 9. [x] Stop the game when the player or the machine reaches 5 points
 10. [ ] Implement a cool loading design using `SVG` and `background blurring`
+11. [ ] Get actual name of the player and put it instead of 'You'

 Down here you can follow my progress on this project.